 Both Evening MBA and Weekend MBA students have five years to complete their degree requirements.

 The Evening MBA Program is designed for full-time working professionals, and we look for such during the admissions process.
 However, we do not require you to remain employed full time throughout the duration of the program.
 Many students change jobs while in the program and may have some time off between positions, for example.

-The application is evaluated in three parts: academic (including your undergraduate institution, courses taken, grades earned, post college work, and GMAT/GRE test score), work experience (including quality and quantity of your career path), and life experience/individual fit with Chicago Booth.
+The application is evaluated in three parts: academic (including your undergraduate institution, courses taken, grades earned, post college work, and EA/GMAT/GRE test score), work experience (including quality and quantity of your career path), and life experience/individual fit with Chicago Booth.
 We take a holistic approach and evenly consider all aspects of your application and interview.